You are listening to the Sean Hannity Radio Show Podcast.

 You know, Huma is a problem in and of herself.

-It's that the media will never cover this story like they were would if it was a Republican.
+It's that the media will never cover this story like they would if it was a Republican.

-You know, as I was listening to you set up the segment, I was thinking, Do you remember Steve Scalise?
+You know, as I was listening to you set up the segment, I was thinking, do you remember Steve Scalise?

-He just happened to be in a hotel and speak at this thing, and it would that was it.
+He just happened to be in a hotel and speak at this thing and it would, that was it.

-It was a media fire storm.
+It was a media firestorm.

-This guy needed to be hung in effigy, and that meanwhile, no one could even prove that he even knew what was going on down there.
+And now, meanwhile, no one could even prove that he even knew what was going on down there.

 And nobody seems to care in the media, Sean.